 All-on-4 dental implants have a 10- to 15-year lifespan.
 According to a recent study, all-on-4 dental implants had a 95 percent long-term survival rate.
 Naturally, the better care you give them, the longer they will last.
 As a result, make sure you brush your teeth on a frequent basis.
-Your gum tissue is at risk, even if all-on-4 dental implants aren’t prone to cavities.
-In addition, any carelessness on the part of
+In addition to brushing, be sure to floss your teeth and use an alcohol-free mouthwash as part of your oral care regime.

 The full mouth dental implants cost with the all-on-4 varies from one country to another.
 For instance, in the USA the average cost of all-on-4 dental implants can be around $55,000 to $60,000.
 In Turkey, you’re looking at $4,000 to $5,000 for the same treatment with paralleling standards.
 As for the UK, all-on-4 costs around $7,000 to $10,000.
 The above numbers are for a full mouth of dental implants cost of treatment.

 Full mouth dental implants cost with dental bridges